SOUTH CENTRAL U.S. trip

 Nov.
 29-Dec.
 2 2013

-On the Purchase Parkway near Wingo, KY, we saw 2 idiots drag-racing each other.
+On the Purchase Parkway near Wingo, Ky., we saw two idiots drag-racing each other.
 I attempted to capture the perilous scene in this video, but I couldn't do it.

 Now we've gained US 51, and we lose the Purchase Parkway designation as we enter Tennessee.
 This is supposed to become I-69.

-I-155/US 412 near Dyersburg, TN.
+I-155/US 412 near Dyersburg, Tenn.
 Just above the horizon near the center of the photo, the 1976 bridge over the Mississippi River starts to wink into view from miles away.

 A view of the I-155 bridge, which will take us to Missouri.

-The road on the right is probably either CR 286 in Blytheville, AR, or Sandy Bayou Road in Osceola, AR.
+Probably either CR 286 in Blytheville, Ark., or Sandy Bayou Road in Osceola, Ark.
 I-55 has several interchanges in the area like this, where the frontage road has a ramp to the freeway.
 Despite paralleling I-55, neither CR 286 nor Sandy Bayou Road appear to be an old U.S. route, and seem to have been built at the same time as I-55.

-South on US 49 in Brinkley, AR.
+South on US 49 in Brinkley, Ark.
 The road straight ahead (behind the traffic island) is Charlyne Avenue but isn't directly accessible from here.

 Southwest on either US 70 or AR 302.
 I don't know why the road has a moat off to the side.
 I almost expect to see alligators or otyughs in it.

-Very narrow bridge over the White River on US 79 in Clarendon, AR.
+Very narrow bridge over the White River on US 79 in Clarendon, Ark.